-This may go without saying, but here at Stuffed Safari we love animals.
+This might go without saying, but here at Stuffed Safari we love animals.
 Not just the stuffed ones either.
 Everyone who works here has at least one pet, and most of us have more than one.
 When we’re not busy selling stuffed animals, we love to learn about the real-life counterparts to the plush toys we sell.
 We thought you, our readers, might find it interesting to explore some educational facts about some of our favorite animals too.
 That’s why we decided to start The Wild Side.
 It’s a blog series that gives captivating information about some of our favorite animals.
 This week we will learn about the tarantula.
 This post is packed full of tarantula information and facts!

 This week we will learn about the tarantula.
 This post is packed full of tarantula information.

 Tarantulas are perhaps one of the most popular species of spiders.
 Since they pose no threat to humans, they have become popular in the exotic pet trade.
 These spiders belong to a family called Theraphosidae.
 They vary in size, ranging from the size of a fingernail to the size of a dinner plate when their legs are stretched out.
 The largest known tarantula is the goliath birdeater (Theraphosa blondi).

 Here is some interesting tarantula information concerning their appearance and anatomy.
 Tarantulas rely on an exoskeleton for muscular support.
 Most species native to the North American continent are brown in color.
 Variety in coloration exists in various places around the world.
 Some tarantulas exhibit color ranging anywhere from black and white stripes, to cobalt blue, to bright orange and yellow.